GoalProfit/gp-docs/graphql/samples/template.md

     }
     ```

-5. Selects data from stream with aggregation functions
+5. Select data from stream with aggregation functions
     <a href="/graphiql" target="_blank" onclick="setQuery(event)">try</a>
     ```
     query {